ranvis/php-ext-cbor/README.md

 - `CBOR_TAG_SELF_DESCRIBE_DATA`

 Self-Described CBOR is CBOR data that has this tag for the data.
 This 3-byte binary string can be used to distinguish CBOR from other data including Unicode text encodings (so-called magic).
-This is useful if reader need to identify the format by data itself.
+This is useful if data loader need to identify the format by data itself.
 ```php
 $isCbor = str_starts_with($data, CBOR_TAG_SELF_DESCRIBE_DATA);
 ```